 IF NECESSARY DIAL 111 - AMBULANCE

 Provide details: Equipment:

-Incident Description Landline
+Incident Description - Landline

 Location Cell Phone

-ا FIRST RESPONSE - Assist with regard to personal safety and prevention of further incidents.
-Equipment: - Medical kit Respond to the medical emergency as a first responder.
+FIRST RESPONSE Assist with regard to personal safety and prevention of further incidents.
+Respond to the medical emergency as a first responder.
+Equipment: - Medical kit - AED

-R REPORT TO THE DESIGNATED SAFE FORWARD POINT Rendezvous with Emergency Services at the designated SFP or by cell phone Equipment: - Cell Phone Clear the access area for emergency services - VHF Radio Ensure access within the required boundary is prohibited to all those other than those responders.
+R REPORT TO THE DESIGNATED SAFE FORWARD POINT Rendezvous with Emergency Services at the designated SFP or by cell phone Equipment: - Cell Phone - Clear the access area for emergency services - VHF Radio Ensure access within the required boundary is prohibited to all those other than those responders.

 AFTER ARRIVAL OF EMERGENCY SERVICES

 Phone Airport Manager

-Airport Manager to:

-Phone Aircraft Operator if involved
+Airport Manager to: - Phone Aircraft Operator if involved

 Notify BDC senior management

 Complete an incident report